The Impact of Wage Premiums on Educational Attainment and Social Mobility

 With Gianko Michailidis

-The increase in income inequality and the population aging are two of the major trends in developed countries.
-In this paper, we analyze the effect of these on education quality and pensions.
+The increase in income inequality and the population ageing are two of the major trends in developed countries.
+In this paper, we analyse the effect of these trends on the level of public education and pensions spending.
 For this, we developed an overlapping generations model with public and private education, a pay-as-you-go pension system, endogenous fertility, and probabilistic voting on pensions and education spending.
-In this model, an increase in income inequality increases the quality of both public pensions and public education, and decreases the participation in public education and fertility.
-An increase in the share of retirees in the economy decreases the quality of public education and public education, while decreasing the participation in public education and the fertility rate.
-The empirical confirmation of the above results with data on OECD countries is work in progress.
+In this model, an increase in income inequality increases public education and pensions spending per enrolled student and retiree, respectively, and decreases the participation in public education and fertility.
+An increase in the share of retirees in the economy decreases the per student spending on public education and pensions, while decreasing the participation in public education and the fertility rate.
+The empirical evidences from OECD countries confirm our theoretical predictions regarding public education spending.